12 Aug What Types of Assets Are Subject to Probate in Arizona?

 1: Titled Individual Assets

 Vehicles, real estate property, and other titled assets that the decedent owns are all subject to probate under Arizona law.
 This includes real estate property owned by both the decedent and another individual as tenants in common.

 However, if the real estate property is held in joint tenancy or as community property with the right of survivorship, then it is not subject to probate.
 The surviving co-owner (typically the spouse) automatically receives full ownership of the property after the death of the other.

 Real estate property valued at more than $100,000 is also subject to probate in Arizona.
 But real estate property that does not exceed this limit qualifies for a more streamlined form of probate reserved for small estates.

 If you want your titled assets to avoid probate, you must place them in a trust and transfer ownership to the trust.

 2: Personal Possessions

-Personal possessions without a title are also required to go through probate, including household items such as jewelry, clothing, collectibles, furniture, artwork, electronics, etc. To avoid probate, any sentimental personal possessions should be placed in a living or irrevocable trust.
+Personal possessions without a title are also required to go through probate.
+This may include household items such as jewelry, clothing, collectibles, furniture, artwork, electronics, etc. To avoid probate, any sentimental personal possessions should be placed in a living or irrevocable trust.

 3: Financial Assets

 Bank accounts and brokerage accounts, business ownership interests, stocks, bonds, and other financial assets are also subject to probate.
-However, bank accounts, life insurance policies, and retirement accounts that have a designated beneficiary are not subject to probate.
+However, bank accounts, life insurance policies, and retirement accounts that have a designated beneficiary are not considered probate assets.
 They will automatically transfer to the beneficiary after the account owner’s death.

 There is no financial limit to transferring a bank account, but transferring a life insurance policy valued at over $16,000 will be subject to the gift tax.
 The tax will only need to be paid after your death if your estate exceeds the federal gift and estate tax exemption of $12.06 million (as of 2022).
 Retirement accounts, however, are subject to federal and state income taxes, which beneficiaries will need to pay.
 Luckily, Arizona does not impose income taxes on inheritances.

 4: Assets with Predeceased Beneficiary Designations